 On Windows, it is a conventional installer; make the appropriate choices as the installer process proceeds.
 For most of the choices the defaults will be acceptable.

-The above link will not work on Macintosh; we will update these instructions later to provide a link that will.
-On Macintosh, the installer is a self-extracting archive; the result of double-clicking is to display an error message about a non-trusted source, then instead control-click or right-click and choose "Open"; it will create the FileZilla application in the same folder that the installer was located in when you double-clicked it; drag it from there to your Applications folder.
+On Macintosh, the installer is a self-extracting archive; if the result of double-clicking is to display an error message about a non-trusted source, then instead control-click or right-click and choose "Open"; it will create the FileZilla application in the same folder that the installer was located in when you opened it; drag it from there to your Applications folder.

 Current versions of FileZilla have been working "out-of-the-box" with no need for configuration changes.
 If you have an earlier version that was configured to work with www.ohiou.edu, you should not need to make any configuration changes to work with ww2 and wws2.
 If you encounter any problems, please report them promptly, using the e-mail link, below.